Skip to content

 Add role-specific knowledge

-Place knowledge files in team/<role>/knowledge/:
+Place knowledge files in members/<role>/knowledge/:

 echo "# Debug Guide\n\nAlways check pod logs first." \

-> team/architect/knowledge/debug-guide.md
+> members/architect/knowledge/debug-guide.md

-git add team/architect/knowledge/debug-guide.md
+git add members/architect/knowledge/debug-guide.md

 git commit -m "docs: add architect debug guide"